Creating Envelopes to Mail Election Materials

-The Federal Post Card Application (FPCA), the Federal Write-In Absentee Ballot (FWAB) and other election materials can be sent postage paid via First-Class Mail to absentee voters under the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA). ).
-For specific guidelines for preparing ballot materials, review Section 703.8.0 of the USPS Domestic Mail Manual or the USPS Election Officials' Mailing Resource Site.
+The Federal Post Card Application (FPCA), the Federal Write-In Absentee Ballot (FWAB) and other election materials can be sent postage paid via First-Class Mail to absentee voters covered under the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA).
+For specific guidelines on preparing ballot materials, review Section 703.8.0 of the USPS Domestic Mail Manual or the USPS Election Officials' Mailing Resource Site.

 Envelope Design and Printing